 From the Scala World point of view

-Scala World is organised by Propensive – an European technology company that supports the Scala society through open-source software, services thatc enable learning and community events.
+Scala World is organized by Propensive – a European technology company that supports the Scala society through open-source software, and services that enable learning, and community events.
 In addition, they contain many events related to this topic.

 On their website, we can find, among others, events such as:

 - Fury – introduction of the compilation tool and dependency manager for Scala